procrastinate-org/procrastinate/docs/quickstart.rst

 - Launching the worker that will consume the jobs created from those tasks.
 - Applying Database schema

-The ``App.open`` method is called to initiate the connection to the underlying database.
+The ``App.open`` method is called to create the connection pool to the underlying database.
 It will be automatically terminated upon garbage collection.

 Prepare the database